svanheule/icecube-display/doc/usb-interface.md

 ## USB device details

-Aside from the \ref ::usb_request_code_t "standard request" support required by the USB standard for proper functioning of the device, a number of
-\ref ::vendor_request_t "vendor specific requests" can also be handled.

 The interface presented by the device consists of two endpoints:
 * EP0: default control endpoint for status reporting and control
   * \subpage usb_endpoint_control